 The official IC programming lasts five days; however, many regions plan pre- and post-convention events.

-Check with your regional staff for more information about specific IC pricing, travel, and activity packages.
+Check with your branch staff for more information about specific IC pricing, travel, and activity packages.

 All USYers, grades 9-12, are invited to attend IC, whether they are active regionally or on the chapter level, have participated in a USY summer trip, or are new to USY.

 There is no prerequisite experience needed to attend.

 Attire is casual.
 Teens can wear jeans and t-shirts; however, as some activities will be outdoors, we suggest bringing layers and weather-appropriate outerwear.

 Flip flops are not allowed on the convention floor and sturdy, closed toe shoes will be needed for community service projects.